 You know about its bright yellow color and strong, distinctive taste that gives a special touch to food.
-However, did you know that turmeric has the ability to fight cancer?
+However, did you know that turmeric may have the ability to help fight cancer?

 Today, we’ll tell you about some interesting studies about the properties of curcumin, the main component of the spice.

 Turmeric comes from the Curcuma longa plant, which is originally from India.
 People in India have been using this spice for hundreds of years to season food.
 Now, you can find it in all kinds of dishes all over the world.